 Types of NUE Tools Reviewed by NutrientStar

 The goal of the NutrientStar Program is to encourage evidence-based decisions regarding fertilizer choice, application, and management.
-The program will attain this goal by increasing the body of data available, as well as access to that data, about the performance of commercially available tools that are marketed to improve nutrient use efficiency.
-Such products and tools may contribute to the general goals of reducing the waste, cost, and environmental impacts of fertilizer application, however, they often contribute to these goals in different ways and through various delivery mechanisms.
-We provide below descriptions of the three categories of products and tools NutrientStar seeks to assess.
+The program will attain this goal by increasing the body of data available, as well as access to that data, about the performance of commercially available products and tools that are marketed to improve nutrient use efficiency.

 Chemical products consist of specially formulated fertilizers and additives designed for blending with traditional fertilizers.
 The chemical products represented in the NutrientStar review process fall into three broad groups: urease inhibitors, nitrification inhibitors, and sulfur additives.